selasley/AMPTE_CHEM/Create_AWA_Datafiles.md

 The AMPTE CHEM WebApp (AWA) uses hdf files containing pulse height data, housekeeping, rates, and matrix element data.
 In retrospect hdf may not be the best choice for storing this much data.
 HDF was chosen in order to have compressed local files with no need for a database server.

-AMPTE CHEM [data files](http://sd-www.jhuapl.edu/AMPTE/chem/data/) are available at the [AMPTE CCE Science Data Center](http://sd-www.jhuapl.edu/AMPTE/) at the Johns Hopkins University Applied Physics Lab.
+AMPTE CHEM [data files](https://helio.data.nasa.gov/dataset/AMPTE-CCE_CHEM_PT1M) are available from the [AMPTE CCE Science Data Center](http://sd-www.jhuapl.edu/AMPTE/) at the Johns Hopkins University Applied Physics Lab.
 There are 1480 compressed [FITS](https://heasarc.gsfc.nasa.gov/docs/software/fitsio/) files totaling roughly 11.4GB.
-All files should be placed in the apl\_data\_files directory.
-Do not place the files in subdirectories for each year.
+All files, folders containing the files or symlinks to the files/folders should be placed in the apl\_data\_files directory.
+If the APL compressed FITS files are in a different directory you need to update the \_apl\_data\_files Path near the top of create\_awa\_hdf\_files.py to point to the directory containing the data.

-The python script create\_mission\_hdf\_files.py  creates the hdf files AWA uses from the JHUAPL FITS files.
+The python script create\_awa\_hdf\_files.py  creates the hdf files AWA uses from the JHUAPL FITS files.

 1. Install [uv](https://docs.astral.sh/uv/) from Astral if it is not installed on your system